 What is the time frame for these tools using parsimony and randomness to be part of the standard toolbox in personalized medicine ?

 Certainly less than 18 years.
 It took about 27 years to build efficient tools ( EISPACK (1972) - LAPACK (1999)) in linear algebra that are just now considering randomization (see Slowly but surely they'll join our side of the Force...).
 Using the parsimony of the data will probably be handled at a faster pace by crowdsourcing efforts such as scikit-learn.
 In the next eighteen years, we should expect libraries featuring standardized :Advanced Matrix Factorization Techniques as well as factorization in the Streaming Data model to be readily available in ready-to-use toolboxes.
 Parsimony also effectively embeds graph related concepts as well and one already sees the development of distributed computing beyond the now seven year old Hadoop such as GraphLab.

-But the concepts of parsimony and randomness will also play a tremendous role in how we take data in the first place by change the way we design diagnostic instruments.
-Sensing with parsimony aka Compressive Sensing will help in making that a reality.
-Besides aiding in reverse engineer biochemical networks, provide an effective way to compare genomic data, it will also help engineers devise new sensors or perfect older ones such as MRI.
+But the concepts of parsimony and randomness will also play a tremendous role in how we take data in the first place by changing the way we design diagnostic instruments.
+Sensing with parsimony aka Compressive Sensing will help in making this a reality.
+Besides aiding in reverse engineer biochemical networks,ir providing an effective way to compare genomic data, it will also help engineers devise new sensors or perfect older ones such as MRI.
 Expect new diagnostic tools.

 Which gets us back to the original question: What can I say with certainty about August 25th, 2030 ?
 We will manage the large datasets coming out of the steamrollers only through the use of near philosophical concepts such as parsimony and randomness.
 By doing so we are likely to reduce tremendously our current number 1 and number 2 causes of death.